didorg/nestjs-graphql-demo/README.md

 # NestJS GraphQL and PostgreSQL Demo
+## Pet-Store in NestJS & GraphQL with PostgreSQL

 ## Installation